brackets-userland/brackets-sass-lint/README.md

 Contributions are welcome!
 Send a PR or submit an issue!
 Make sure your changes pass ESLint and create new unit tests if needed.

+## Releasing as a zip file

+Generate the `petetnt.brackets-sass-lint` zip file by bumping up the version number in `package.json`, committing your changes and running `npm run release`.
+You can then find the new zip file under `release/`.

 ## License

 MIT